psalm · 141

 He starts in urgency: "Lord, I cry unto You; make haste unto me...
 Let my prayer be set forth before You as incense, and the lifting up of my hands as the evening sacrifice."
 That image is gentle — the slow rise of incense, the evening ritual — and he is asking that his words go up like that, even when his pulse is going faster.

 Then the request that turns this prayer: "Set a watch, O Lord, before my mouth; keep the door of my lips.
-Incline not my heart to any evil thing... and let me not eat of their dainties."
-He is asking God to guard the gate from the inside, because he knows he will open it himself if no one is watching.
+Incline not my heart to any evil thing, to practice wicked works with men that work iniquity; and let me not eat of their dainties."
+He asks God to guard more than his mouth — his heart, his hands, the table he is tempted to sit at — because he knows he will walk himself into all of it if no one is watching.

 Then the line that sets him apart: "Let the righteous smite me; it shall be a kindness; and let him reprove me; it shall be an excellent oil, which shall not break my head."
 Most of us would call rebuke an attack.
 He calls it kindness.
 The middle gets dark — bones at the grave's mouth, snares laid — and then the close holds: "But mine eyes are unto You, O God the Lord; in You is my trust; leave not my soul destitute.
 Keep me from the snares which they have laid for me."
 Eyes up.
 Trust up.
 Soul not abandoned.